 Overall, three-quarters of U.S. homes use two or more energy sources, but mobile homes in all regions of the country and homes in the South are most likely to only use electricity to meet all of their household energy needs.
-Fuel oil use for heating is more common in the Northeast.
+Heating oil use is most common in the Northeast.
 LPG use for grilling food outdoors is common throughout the country, while many homes in rural areas use LPG to meet the majority of heating and cooking needs.
 Wood is used as a main heating fuel mostly in rural areas but many homes throughout the country use it for supplemental heating.
 Approximately 10% of households in 2015 used a heat pump as their main heating equipment.
 Heat pumps are also used for cooling.
 1 The number of homes with small-scale solar photovoltaic systems has increased substantially in recent years.

 Energy use per household has declined

 The typical U.S. household now uses more air conditioning, appliances, and consumer electronics than ever before.
 However, average annual site energy use per home has declined.
 The reasons for this decline include:

 - Improved efficiencies of heating and cooling equipment, water heaters, refrigerators, lighting, and appliances

 - Population migration to regions with lower heating—and thus lower total energy—demand